shantoroy/shantoroy.github.io/_posts/2020-12-20-acm-remove-copyright-information-from-first-page.md

 ---
 layout: single
-title: "Remove Copyright Information from the ACM sigconf template"
+title: "How to Remove Copyright Information from the ACM sigconf template"
+excerpt:  "Are you tired of manually removing the ACM sigconf template's copyright information from your research papers or latex documents like reports or homeworks?
+This can be a tedious task, especially when you need to prepare multiple documents for different conferences or purposes.
+Fortunately, there is an easy way to remove it."
+seo_title:  ""
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/51205458808_32b32577cb_c.jpg"
   teaser: "https://live.staticflickr.com/65535/51205458808_32b32577cb_c.jpg"